Invariants for critical dimension groups and permutation-Hermite equivalence

 The values at the other integers (both positive and negative) have likely appeared before, but I couldn't locate them in the huge literature on constants.
 The density of $D_{\Phi}$ (when $|\Phi| = s > 1$) is thus

-Once again, we may use the methods of [Ma, section 4] to justify the stronger form of natural density.
-With the stronger form, we also see that the inclusion-exclusion principle applies (first to subsets of $\TF_n \cap \NS_n$ inside $[-N,N)^{n^2}$ and their translations, then letting $N\to \infty$).
+Once again, we may use the methods of [Ma, section 4] to justify the natural density.
+With this, we also see that the inclusion-exclusion principle applies (first to subsets of $\TF_n \cap \NS_n$ inside $[-N,N)^{n^2}$ and their translations, then letting $N\to \infty$).